 The following description is a summary of selected provisions relating to the warrants that we may issue.
 The summary is not complete.
 When warrants are offered in the future, a prospectus supplement, information incorporated by reference or a free writing prospectus, as applicable, will explain the particular terms of those securities and the extent to which these general provisions may apply.
-The specific terms of the warrants as described in a prospectus supplement, information incorporated by reference, or free writing prospectus will supplement and, if applicable, may modify or replace the general terms described in this section.
+The specific terms of the warrants as described in a prospectus supplement, information incorporated by references will supplement and, if applicable, may modify or replace the general terms described in this section.